ilya-markevich/node-validator/README.md

 ## Validator state instance

 ### `validatorStateInstance.optional()`
-Apply all checks only if a value is not `undefined` or `null`
+Apply all checks only if a value is not `undefined` or `null`.

 ### `validatorStateInstance.withMessage(errorMessage)`
 Set custom error message instead of default one.

-See [other methods](#fields-validators) available on a state instance.
+See [other methods](#fields-validators) available on state instance.

 # Error message format
-The validator create default error message for each property.
-It's quite readable (you can see how the message is created in each field validator implementation.).
+The validator creates default error message for each property.
+It's quite readable (you can see how the message is created in each field validator implementation).
 If you are not satisfied with default error message, you can use [withMessage](#validatorstateinstancewithmessageerrormessage) method to create a new one.

 # Fields validators

 - **isArray()** - check if a value is array.
-- **isArrayLength(opts)** - check if an array has correct length. `opts` is an object which defaults to `{ min: 0, max: undefined }`.
+- **isArrayLength(opts)** - check if an array value has correct length. `opts` is an object which defaults to `{ min: 0, max: undefined }`.
 `min` and `max` options set acceptable range for the array length.
 - **isBase64String()** - check if a string is in base64 format.
 - **isBoolean(opts)** - check if a value is boolean. `opts` is an object which defaults to `{ convert: true }`.
-If `convert = true` string value like 'true'/'false' are accepted as booleans.
+If `convert = true` string values like 'true'/'false' are accepted as booleans.
 - **isDate(opts)** - check if a value is date. `opts` is an object which defaults to `{ before: undefined, after: undefined }`.
 `after` and `before` options set acceptable range for the date.
 - **isEachIn(inArray)** - check if each item from value is in `inArray`.
 - **isEmail()** - check if a string value is an email.
 - **isEqual(equalTo)** - check if a value is equal to `equalTo`.
 - **isFloat(opts)** - check if a value is a float. `opts` is an object which defaults to `{ min: 0, max: undefined, convert: true }`.
 `min` and `max` options set acceptable range for the float value.
-If `convert = true`, in case if value is a string it will be converted to a float.
+If `convert = true` and value is a string the value will be converted to a float.
 - **isIn(inArray)** - check if a value is in `inArray`.
 - **isInteger(opts)** - check if a value is an integer. `opts` is an object which defaults to `{ min: 0, max: undefined, convert: true }`.
 `min` and `max` options set acceptable range for the integer value.
-If `convert = true`, in case if value is a string it will be converted to an integer.
+If `convert = true` and value is a string the value will be converted to an integer.
 - **isIpString(opts)** - check if a string value is correct ip address. `opts` is an object which defaults to `{ v4: undefined, v6: undefined}`.
 `v4` and `v6` are formats for checking.
 If both are undefined, the string value should be in ipv4 or ipv6 formats.
 - **isJsonString()** - check if a value is json string(`JSON.parse` is used).